TheRainbowPhoenix/SugarLump/README.md

 `python map_rip.py -i "Games/AdventureMode/Chapter C/Maps" -o MapsOut`

+Then use [Tiled](https://www.mapeditor.org) to open the tmx files and view the maps

 ## Repack / modding
 Not hard, but to be done.
 I'm not interested in the engine as it's proprietary and not documented at all + RPG Maker MV is far supperior to quickly iterate than custom LUA / C++ engine.